vamsi-bhavani/vb-aws-course/9. AWS VPC Part 2/README.md

 ### NAT Gateway and NAT Instance in AWS VPC

-**NAT (Network Address Translation) Gateway** and **NAT Instance** are used to enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating connections with those instances.

 ### NAT Gateway

-**NAT Gateway** is a managed service provided by AWS that enables instances in a private subnet to connect to the internet.
+**NAT (Network Address Translation) Gateway** is a managed service provided by AWS that enables instances in a private subnet to connect to the internet.
 It is highly available and scalable, automatically managed by AWS.

 **Key Features of NAT Gateway:**
 - **Managed Service:** AWS manages the NAT Gateway, ensuring high availability and scalability.